Your Proactive Caregiver Advocate: Dr. Cynthia J. Hickman Speaks

 So how do we arrest this scenario?
-It starts by paying attention to the movement and action of your loved-one.
+It starts by paying attention to the movement and actions of your loved one.
 Observe a lot in silence.
 Never let a senior know you are policing them!
-For health and safety’s sake, POLICE!
+Here are a few hints to consider.
 Are they walking slower?
 Are they taking longer to complete a task?
-Are they dropping items?
-Are they moving book pages or newspapers back and forth to get a better focus on the items they are reading?
+Are they moving book pages or newspapers back and forth to get a better view of the items they are reading?
 One of my memorable moments of realizing “It’s time to take the keys” is playing a game of scrabble with mommy.
 She was an educator in the Toledo Public School System for 30+ years.
 She was a razor-sharp teacher.
 Rarely did things get past her but making words with her scrabble letter took a bit too long and placing the tiles on the scrabble board told a bigger story.

 I had to be creative in taking away the keys.
-You know what I did?
+Do you know what I did?
 I’m glad you asked.
-Hubby and I offered to drive her to and from the senior center.
-That was time for us to hang out.
-She never felt I was taking away the keys.
+I offered to drive her to and from the senior center.
+That was time for us to hang out, and she never felt I was taking away the keys.
 Later, I discovered the senior center had a transportation service that picked up the seniors daily.
 Yeah!
-As a Proactive Caregiver Advocate, it cannot be overstated to pay attention for health and safety’s sake!
+Car keys, nighttime driving, and our elderly loved ones’ decision-making does not always mix.
+As Your Proactive Caregiver Advocate, it cannot be overstated to pay attention for health and safety’s sake!